PedroAraujooj/CS50Web/finalProject/README.md

 *--class User* :
 class that abstracts users, which extends the AbstractUser class and contains the elements:

-following: which is a ManyToMany relationship with other users and represents the entities that the user is a member of;
+memberOf: which is a ManyToMany relationship with other users and represents the entities that the user is a member of;

 isEntity: boolean that indicates whether the user is an entity;